 How to plan a trip in 12 steps

-1. Decide where you want to go
+1. Decide where you want to go and how you want to travel

 If you already have a destination in mind, do a search to find out how it is at the security level.
 You can access a wide variety of information about the country you want to visit, from the climate, local currency, security conditions, transport, health system, among others.